CamiloD16/CamiloD16/README.md

 **[UT Medical Center](https://www.utmedicalcenter.org/)**
-- Creation of custom content, optimizing information presentation, and improving the administrator's experience in the back office.
-- Development of custom blocks using paragraphs, allowing for more efficient and personalized content creation.
+- Layout of components for custom themes using Sass and TailwindCSS to enhance website functionality and appearance.
-- View management to display information tailored to users.
+- Close collaboration with the design team to ensure a high-quality user experience.
-- Creation of custom forms to optimize the use of information in the administration interface.
+- Creation of custom templates in Twig.
 - Integration with Docksal for container management.
 - Version control management using Git.

-_Drupal 9, Composer, Docksal, Twig, TailwindCSS, Sass, Git_
+> Drupal 9, Composer, Docksal, Twig, TailwindCSS, Sass, Git

 ***
 **[Magma Ingeniería](https://magma-ingenieria.vercel.app/)**
 - Development and consumption of REST APIs using Django and ReactJS.